4pd4stantone/VictorStanton/README.md

 ## Contributing

-Contributions are not welcome.
 This is a personal project.
+Not accepting contributions at the moment.